Bernardp93/Bernardp93/README.md

-- 👋 Hi, I’m @Bernardp93
+- 👋 Hi, I’m bernardPauni
-- 👀 I’m interested in ...
+- 👀 I’m interested in data analysis
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analysis
-- 📫 How to reach me ...
+- 📫 How to reach me musafiripauni@gmail.com

 <!---
 Bernardp93/Bernardp93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.